 Bilona Ghee Vs Processed Ghee: What’s the Better Choice for You?

 A spoonful of ghee can enhance your experience with the simplest of meals.
 Our country is known for its rich and diverse culinary dishes.
-And although diverse, these cuisines are united by a fragrant dollop of ghee.
+Although diverse, these cuisines are united by a fragrant dollop of ghee.
 While processed ghee capitalised on the market for quite some time, people have started realising the importance of desi ghee.
-This article sheds light on the difference between run off the mill, processed ghee versus bilona (desi) ghee.
+This article sheds light on the difference between run-off-the-mill, processed ghee versus bilona (desi) ghee.

 Ghee production is at least half a billion-dollar industry in our country.
 The industry saw more than 10% growth in recent years which means its demand is not going to diminish anytime soon.
 However, the increase in demand creates the need for bulk processing.
 Hence mega-companies use milk to bulk manufacture ghee.
 They spin milk at high speeds in automated machines which separate fat.